 - people suffering from claustrophobia

-- people who can not get into the usual manhole
+- people who find it difficult to get into a usual manhole

 - people suffering from low back pain or back problems

-- people have excess weight or heart disease
+- people with excessive weight or heart diseases